 333 West Superior Street | Architect: George Wirth | b.
 1883 | Lost: 1889

-Duluthians relished their elegant show place—the Duluth Daily News referred to it as “Duluth’s pride and joy.”
-In addition to the auditorium, which brought world-class entertainment to Duluth, the Grand Opera House served Duluth in many other ways.
-It was home to the Chamber of Commerce, the Ladies Literary Library (which would evolve into the Duluth Public Library), a few sleeping rooms, Gasser’s Grocery, several offices (including those of the West Duluth Land Company and Munger and Markell’s Lake Superior Elevator Company) and the Kitchi Gammi Club, which occupied most of the top floor.
+The following day the Duluth Daily News referred to the Zenith City’s elegant new showplace as “Duluth’s pride and joy.”
+In addition to the auditorium, which brought world-class entertainment to Duluth (Abbott was then considered the nation’s foremost soprano), the Grand Opera House served the city in many other ways.
+It contained the rooms of the Duluth Chamber of Commerce, the Ladies Literary Library (which evolved into the Duluth Public Library), a few sleeping rooms for wealthy single young men like Whiteman, Gasser’s Grocery Store, several business offices, and the Kitchi Gammi Club, which occupied most of the top floor.

 Ironically, the Grand Opera House—built to replace a theater considered a fire trap—was itself destroyed by a fire that began in Gasser’s on a bitterly cold January night.
 The Daily News cited firefighting delays and blunders, including frozen water lines, for allowing the flames to grow out of control.
 Some speculated that the fire was caused by “a mischievous mouse nibbling matches.”
 The fire caused such intense heat it cracked every window of the St. Louis Hotel across Superior Street.
 Twelve people were asleep inside when the blaze began, including Whiteman.
 The senator was the last man out, climbing down a ladder to safety.
 The following year he wrote the legislation that helped Duluth regain its city status, and a few years after that he fled town after being caught cheating at poker.
 He later became notorious as confidence man and forger known as “Jim the Penman” and was eventually captured by Pinkerton detectives while attempting to escape them from his family home in New York by crawling out of a window and down a ladder.